ArabidopsisDev/ArabidopsisDev/README.md

 [![Bilibili: MethodBox](https://img.shields.io/twitter/follow/MethodBox?style=social)](https://space.bilibili.com/497309497)
 [![GitHub ArabidopsisDev](https://img.shields.io/github/followers/ArabidopsisDev?label=follow&style=social)](https://github.com/arbidopsisdev)

 It's a pleasure to meet you.
 I'm an undergraduate student at the College of Agriculture, Shandong Agricultural University, majoring in Seed Science and Engineering (New Agricultural Science Experimental Class).
-Currently engaged in spectral research for smart agriculture.
+Currently working on SRT projects related to the spectrum of smart agriculture.

-I'm an introverted ISFP (Independent Science Professional Programmer) with a passion for object-oriented programming and real-world project development.
+I'm an introverted ISFP with a passion for object-oriented programming and real-world project development.
 If you were to ask me why I chose to pursue agriculture in university, there are two reasons: first, I didn't want my interests to become my career; second, I come from a rural background and have an indescribable love for the land.
 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

 ```csharp